physiozoo/physiozoo.github.io/_pages/about.md

 ## Why PhysioZoo?

-- **Human and animal HRV analysis**: **PhysioZoo** is designed for HRV analysis of multiple mammalian types including Human but not limited to it.

 - **Data visualization**: graphical user interface which enables HRV analysis and data visualization without writing any code.